yzhao062/data-mining-conferences/README.rst

 ----

-**Knowledge Discovery and Data Mining** is an interdisciplinary area focusing upon methodologies and applications for extracting useful knowledge from data.
+**Knowledge Discovery and Data Mining** is an interdisciplinary area focusing upon methodologies and applications for extracting useful knowledge from data [#ibmresearch]_.
 Different from machine learning, Knowledge Discovery and Data Mining (KDD) is considered to be more practical and more related with real-world applications.
 Some good examples include recommender systems, clustering, graph mining,